forter/security-101-for-saas-startups/security.md

 If your laptop gets lost or stolen, you would not want the data to be compromised.

-* Mac users can encrypt their drive with 1 click.
+* Mac users can encrypt their drive with one click.
 * Windows users would need the Pro version and prefer laptop hardware that supports TPM.
 * Linux users would require disk reformatting.